International taxation: Taxation systems

 Countries that tax income generally use one of two systems: territorial or residence-based.
 In the territorial system, only local income – income from a source inside the country – is taxed.
 In the residence-based system, residents of the country are taxed on their worldwide (local and foreign) income, while nonresidents are taxed only on their local income.
 In addition, a small number of countries also tax the worldwide income of their nonresident citizens in some cases.

 Countries with a residence-based system of taxation usually allow deductions or credits for the tax that residents already pay to other countries on their foreign income.
 Many countries also sign tax treaties with each other to eliminate or reduce double taxation.
 In the case of corporate income tax, some countries allow an exclusion or deferment of specific items of foreign income from the base of taxation.

 Individuals

 The following table summarizes the taxation of local and foreign income of individuals, depending on their residence or citizenship in the country.
-It includes 244 entries: 194 sovereign countries, their 40 inhabited dependent territories (most of which have separate tax systems), and 10 countries with limited recognition.
+It includes all United Nations member states and observer states, their inhabited dependent territories (most of which have separate tax systems), and other countries with limited recognition.
 In the table, income includes any type of income received by individuals, such as work or investment income, and yes means that the country taxes at least one of these types.
+Resident means a person residing in the country, regardless of citizenship; non-resident citizen means a citizen of the country residing elsewhere, it does not mean non-citizen.